How to Remove Office 365 Subscription from PC? Here’s How

-Why do I Want to Remove Office 365?
+Why Remove Microsoft 365?

-- I no longer needed the subscription.
+- No longer needed the subscription.

 - The apps were consuming space and RAM.